 - Read more: Covid-19 restaurant etiquette: 5 things to keep in mind when dining out during the pandemic

 What are the rules at a beach club or swimming pool?

 Swimming pools and beach clubs are open across the country.
-Loungers are spaced two metres apart and capacity limits are in place to prevent crowding.
+Loungers are spaced two metres apart and capacity limits are in place in some emirates to prevent crowding.

 Previously, visitors to beach clubs or private pools were required to wear face masks at all times except when swimming or eating - specifically when walking around.
 Under recent reduced restrictions, it is advisable to call ahead to find out requirements.

 In Abu Dhabi, face masks are no longer mandatory at open beaches and swimming pools.

 Following the Covid-19 outbreak, the UAE introduced a list of fines to protect people from the virus' spread.
 They included Dh3,000 fines for not wearing a face mask in public and heftier fines for breaking mandated home quarantine or refusing to undergo Covid-19 testing.

 In August, authorities updated the list to include a new focus on deception offences, including fines for cheating or providing incorrect information to evade quarantine or precautionary measures.
 See the full list here.

 Are entertainment venues such as amusement parks open?
 What are the rules there?

 Water parks and other amusement parks have all reopened.
 All have reduced capacity to prevent crowding on rides.
 Hand sanitiser stations and face masks are mandatory.